 Ava Stango, Editor-In-Chief

 Ava Stango, Senior, is ending her 4-year career at the Warrior’s Wire as the Editor-In-Chief.
 She was featured in Watertown’s Town Times News as a reporter and as a designer for event advertising at Watertown High School.
 She succeeds in academics, for she is in the World Language Honor Society, the Tri-M Music Honor Society, National Honor Society, and President of the National Technical Honor Society.
-Ava also has perfect attendance since kindergarten, meaning she has never missed a day of school in her Watertown District education.
+Ava also has achieved perfect attendance from Kindergarten through Grade 12.
+This remarkable milestone reflects her commitment, perseverance, and dedication throughout her entire school career.

-Out of school, Ava enjoys hanging out with her friends and boyfriend, and shopping.
-After graduation, Ava plans to attend Quinnipiac University to earn a Bachelor’s degree in Graphic & Interactive Design, followed by a Master’s degree in Producing for Film & TV.
+Out of school, Ava enjoys hanging out with her friends and boyfriend and shopping.
+After graduation, Ava is attending Quinnipiac University to earn a Bachelor’s degree in Graphic & Interactive Design, followed by a Master’s degree in Producing for Film & TV.